Lionel-hub1/take_home/README.md

 -   Responsive design: The gallery layout adjusts dynamically based on the screen size, ensuring a seamless experience across devices.
 -   Interactivity: Users get an interactive experience when hovering over images, with animations and transitions that enhance the visual appeal.

+## Design approach

+The design of the `Interactive Photo Gallery` is based on the following principles:

+1. **HTML for structure**: The HTML file contains the structure of the gallery, with each gallery item contained and referenced by a className and it's subparts as well.
+In the index.html file, I used normalize.css to reset the default styles of the browser and ensure consistency across different browsers.

+2. **CSS for styling**: The CSS file contains the styling rules for the gallery, including the layout, colors, typography.
+The CSS file also includes media queries to ensure the gallery is responsive across different screen sizes.

+3. **JavaScript for interactivity**: The JavaScript file contains the logic for the interactive features of the gallery, such as mouse hover expected behavior including injecting the new button to the DOM.

 ## Requirements

 To run this project, you need to only have a web browser installed on your device.